joaquinrovira/upv-oos-reservations/README.md

 ## 🛠️ How to configure the agent

 There are two configurable aspects of the application.
 First, environment variables.
 They can either be set normally or by writing to a `.env` file.
-Environment variable take precedence over `.env` values.
+Environment variables take precedence over `.env` values.
 For a full set of configurable environment variables, check out [`vars.go`](./lib/vars/vars.go).

 | Variable            | Description                                                           |
 | ------------------- | --------------------------------------------------------------------- |